 professional tapestry weavers.
 If you've been weaving for decades and are a master of this medium, this course will be too rudimentary for you.

 This course is hosted in an online platform called Pathwright.
 It is designed as a linear path that steps you through the learning process one piece at a time.
 There is an overall menu that you can return to at any time to skip backwards or forwards as necessary.

 It is largely video-based.
 If you pay for your internet services by the gigabyte, this course is not for you (unless you don't mind paying).
 If you are able to view standard YouTube videos, you will be fine.

-Browsers: Google Chrome is the recommended browser for Pathwright, however Mozilla Firefox and Safari also work well.
+Browsers: Google Chrome is the recommended browser for Pathwright, however Mozilla Firefox, Microsoft Edge, and Safari also work well.
 Please update your browser to the most current version for the best viewing experience.

 Here are a few results you can expect from taking this course

 understanding of the tapestry techniques most often used to move color horizontally and vertically

 discussion of different kinds of tapestry yarn and why you might want to use one over the other

 examples from the work of tapestry weavers past and present to illustrate the concepts you are learning